ckhrysze/ockam-documentation/README.md

 # In a new terminal window, setup a tcp-outlet that makes a TCP service available at the given
 # address `6000`.
 We can use this to send raw TCP traffic to the HTTP server on port `6000`.
-# Finally create a relay in your default Orchestrator project.
+# Finally, create a relay in your default Orchestrator project.
 Relays make it possible to
-# establish end-to-end protocols with services operating in a remote private networks, without
+# establish end-to-end protocols with services operating in remote private networks, without
 # requiring a remote service to expose listening ports to an outside hostile network like the
 # Internet.
 ockam tcp-outlet create --to 6000